Reinfeldt cabinet

-The cabinet of Fredrik Reinfeldt (Regeringen Reinfeldt) was the cabinet of Sweden from 2006 to 2014.
-It was a coalition cabinet consisting of the four parties in the centre-right Alliance for Sweden: the Moderate Party, Centre Party, Liberal People's Party and the Christian Democrats.
+The Reinfeldt cabinet (regeringen Reinfeldt) was the government of Sweden from 6 October 2006 to 3 October 2014.
+It was a coalition government between the four parties in the centre-right Alliance for Sweden: the Moderate Party, the Centre Party, the Liberal People's Party, and the Christian Democrats, led by Prime Minister Fredrik Reinfeldt of the Moderate Party.
+It was the longest-serving consecutive non-Social Democratic government since the first cabinet of Erik Gustaf Boström from 1891 to 1900.